vigobin/flight_of_the_dodo/README.md

 - https://www.pygame.org/wiki/GettingStarted

 2. Fork this repository to your local system
-3. Navigate to the forked repository and type in this command in your command line`python3 .\main.py`
+3. Navigate to the forked repository and type in this command in your command line`python3 ./TiZan.py`

 **Windows (under WSL)**
 1. Follow these instructions to run pygame through WSL2
 - https://medium.com/@youngtuo/run-pygame-through-wsl2-in-3-steps-2ee0b776dbaa
 2. Fork this repository to your local system
-3. Navigate to the forked repository and type in this command in your command line `python3 ./main.py`
+3. Navigate to the forked repository and type in this command in your command line `python3 ./TiZan.py`

 **macOS/Linux/BSD**
 1. Install pygame module typing 'pip3 install pygame' at the terminal.
 2. Fork this repository to your local system
-3. Navigate to the forked repository and type in this command in your command line`python3 ./main.py`
+3. Navigate to the forked repository and type in this command in your command line`python3 ./TiZan.py`

 # GAME PLAY INSTRUCTIONS

+Use the right and left arrows to navigate through the clouds and avoid falling into the sea.

 ## AUTHORS
 Jonathan Boller | [Github](https://github.com/jorbian)